cloud-labs-infra/github-backup/README.md

 Since it is necessary to obtain information about all the contents of the repository, including all branches, the contents of the repository are obtained using the command `git clone --mirror`

-It can be restored later with the command `git pull --mirror`
+It can be restored later with the command `git push --mirror`

 When restoring, there is a problem with the correct definition of the main branch, so it is additionally saved to a file `main_branch.txt`